AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Schema/XmlSchemaManager/AttributeNames.md

 XmlSchemaManager.AttributeNames Method
 ======================================
-AutomationML 2.1 APIGets the Attribute names of the specified child element of the specified parent element.
+Gets the Attribute names of the specified child element of the specified parent element.

   **Namespace:**  [Aml.Engine.Schema][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)